will-mu/BlueteamNotes/DNSNotes.md

 	- 201.23.52.1 -> www.google.com
 - Internet Service Providers view DNS servers to translate a web address you type into an IP address
 - DNS Zone: a set of DNS records for a single domain
+- Configuration
+	- Primary Master Server: term for reading data for a zone from a file on the server
+	- Secondary Master: term for getting the zone data from another DNS server that is the Primary Master for that zone
 - DNS Record : single entry of instructions on handling requests based on types for a zone
 	- _A Record_ : Specifies IPv4 Address for a given host
 		- www.google.com -> 201.23.52.1